-22.19.
-The Environmental Protection Officer, Community Forester or Manager may require an applicant for a tree permit to provide security in the form of cash, certified cheque, or an unconditional, irrevocable letter of credit drawn on a Canadian chartered bank in a form acceptable to the Director of Financial Services in an amount equal to 125% of either the estimated cost of the work to be performed under the tree permit, including the cost of obtaining and planting any replacement tree(s), with such costs to be estimated by the District, or the appraised value of the tree(s) according to the International Society of Arboriculture, to a maximum of \$10,000, in order to ensure compliance with provisions of this Bylaw and the terms and conditions of the tree permit.
+19. The Environmental Protection Officer, Community Forester or Manager may require an applicant for a tree permit to provide security in the form of cash, certified cheque, or an unconditional, irrevocable letter of credit drawn on a Canadian chartered bank in a form acceptable to the Director of Financial Services in an amount equal to 125% of either the estimated cost of the work to be performed under the tree permit, including the cost of obtaining and planting any replacement tree(s), with such costs to be estimated by the District, or the appraised value of the tree(s) according to methods as established by the International Society of Arboriculture and amended from time to time, to a maximum of \$10,000, in order to ensure compliance with provisions of this Bylaw and the terms and conditions of the tree permit.